MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-trend-charts.md

 if you're new to Power BI, go [here to Connect to Power BI](connect-vso-pbi-vs.md).

-You can create Power BI trend charts for data stored in Team Services.
+You can create Power BI trend charts for data stored in VSTS.
 To access similar charts for on-premises TFS, see [Create status and trend charts in Excel](../excel/create-status-and-trend-excel-reports.md).

 ##Apply State filter